Reincarnation

 The inciting incident occurs at 12 minutes when Nagisa is cast as Chisato, the professor's young daughter who was murdered in the massacre.
 She begins experiencing vivid, disturbing visions that blur the line between past and present..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Nagisa commits fully to the film production and enters the recreated hotel set, actively choosing to immerse herself in the role despite her disturbing visions, crossing into a world where past and present merge., moving from reaction to action.
+This shows the protagonist's commitment to Nagisa commits fully to the film production and enters the recreated hotel set, actively choosing to immerse herself in the role despite her disturbing visions, crossing into a world where past and present merge., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Nagisa discovers she may be the reincarnation of Chisato, the murdered daughter.
+Notably, this crucial beat Nagisa discovers she may be the reincarnation of Chisato, the murdered daughter.
 The revelation transforms her understanding - she's not just playing a role, she's reliving her own death, raising the stakes from professional to existential., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (75% through) represents the emotional nadir.
 Here, The curse reaches its apex as cast members begin dying in the same manner as the 1970 victims.
-Nagisa realizes the cycle of violence is repeating and she is powerless to stop it - death itself offers no escape from karma., reveals the protagonist at their lowest point.
+Nagisa realizes the cycle of violence is repeating and she is powerless to stop it - death itself offers no escape from karma., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 80% of the runtime.
 Nagisa gains understanding of the true nature of the curse and her role in the cycle.
 Armed with knowledge of both past and present, she attempts to break the pattern by confronting Professor Omori's spirit directly., demonstrating the transformation achieved throughout the journey.